AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 In the centralized case path planning solutions are laid out in hiearchial structure, where a single computing unit, either a remote server or another robotic agent, is responsible for generating a joint path for all robots to follow.
 In this model robots will unicast relevant information about their current state to the decision maker.
 And receive instructions from it on what trajectory they have to follow.

-Fethi Matoui et al@matoui_contribution_2020 explore a centralized approach for the coordination of multiple unicycle robots in a two-dimensional workspace where they make use of an #acr("APF") to generate collision free trajectories. #acrpl("APF") are an intuitive way of thinking about trajectory planning.
+Fethi Matoui #etal@matoui_contribution_2020 explore a centralized approach for the coordination of multiple unicycle robots in a two-dimensional workspace where they make use of an #acr("APF") to generate collision free trajectories. #acrpl("APF") are an intuitive way of thinking about trajectory planning.
 The entire workspace is overlaid with a vector field, where obstacles, be they static or other moving elements, are assigned repulsive forces.
 And target destinations are given an attractive force to pull the robot towards it.
 The gradient descent algorithm is then used to solve for an admissible trajectory.
 Than is each robot's next pose is determined by moving in the direction of the negative gradient of the total potential field.
 This gradient represents the combined influence of attractive and repulsive forces acting on the robot.
 Similar to other problems using gradient descent like the #acr("SGD") method often used in training of deep learning models, care must be taken to not construct a vector field, where the robot gets stuck in a local minima. #acr("APF") alone is not enough to do conflict resolution when two or more robots are close to each and follow the same slope.
 To handle this their supervisor node assign a numeric priority to each robot such that they form a total ordering.
 When two robots are within a configurable distance of each other the priority assignment is used to scale the repulsive force each robot exhibit on each other.
 The total ordering ensures that the repulsive force excerted is never equal.
 They motivate their choice of architecture by the argument that by having the core processing at a single supervisor node the other robots do not need to have have sophisticated sensors or a powerful computing unit.
 Which is advantageous for operations cost.
 But at the same time they admit that their method does not scale well, when the number of robots increases as the compute can only be scaled vertically and not horizontally as is the case for both the distributed and decentralized architecture@multi-robot-path-planning-review.

 === Decentralized approaches <s.related-works-decentralized>